AbrSergey/Easy-Posting/syntaxdocument.md

 &nbsp;

-# Formating that doesn't require any syntax 📃
+# Syntax that doesn't require symbols 📃

 If you want to have a space between to lines of text, simply add two lines between these and the program will automatically insert a `<br>` here.
 Note: The extra breaks will only work between text in a section, so if you add any extra empty lines on the start or the end of a section, no breaks will be counted.